 When writing for Shifty Adventures I noticed an apparent theme of claustrophobic darkness and so of course, I felt at home in that place. (..)
 There [was] a handful of songs unfinished.
 One in particular was me dreaming about a breeze, space and light.
 Recalling those early days in my sticky, sweltering NYC flat — how I'd heard summer from the West Coast — thinking how the California landscape informed a vibe that churned out Brian Wilson, Herb Alpert and that strange, sexy breeze in your ears.
 Since the album was predominantly located in the darker, eerie swamps of Nookie Wood, it seemed like the wrong place to put this song, but now, just feels right to let it out.

-Mark Lanegan has recorded a cover of I'm Not The Loving Kind.
-It will be released on his Imitations album (September 13, 2013).
+Mark Lanegan covers I'm Not The Loving Kind.
+It is released on his Imitations album (September 13, 2013).

 Lou Reed dies in New York (October 27), aged 71.
 The cause of death isn't known yet.
 Reed underwent a liver transplant in May.
 Cale posted this message on Facebook: